mgm8/cest/paper.md

 * $Y_{n}$ is the estimation in the current iteration;
 * $Y_{n−1}$ is the estimation of the previous iteration.

 To illustrate this process, we have matrix (\ref{eq:ex-single-star-matrix}), which represents a hypothetical image with a single star.
-Upon applying the previous equations to this matrix, after it goes through the threshold filter with a threshold equal to 150, we arrive at the results of Figure \ref{fig:result-demo}.
+Upon applying the previous equations to this matrix, after it goes through the threshold filter with a threshold equal to 150, we arrive at the results of Figure \ref{fig:prediction-demo}.
 In this example, the system origin is the upper left corner, and the reading direction is from left to right, and from top to bottom.

 \begin{equation}
     S =